 Perfect Amino is a dietary supplement manufactured by a brand called BodyHealth.
 The manufacturer claims that this supplement is “99% utilized" and that it helps to support muscle mass.

-In this article we'll answer all of these questions and more as we analyze the ingredients in Perfect Amino based on medical studies to give our take on whether the supplement is likely to be effective, or if it's a waste of money.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Perfect Amino to give our take on whether or not the supplement is likely to be effective, and whether or not it's healthy.

-We'll also explain why BodyHealth received a warning letter from the FDA, highlight some questionable health claims on the brand's website, feature real customer reviews and provide a cost breakdown to document which retailer sells Perfect Amino for the best price.
+We'll also explain why BodyHealth received a warning letter from the FDA, highlight some questionable health claims on the brand's website, and compare Perfect Amino to other popular exercise supplements to pick our winners (and losers).

 Ingredient Analysis

-The ingredients in Perfect Amino are shown above.
+The ingredients in Perfect Amino are shown below:

 L-leucine, l-valine, l-isoleucine, l-lysine HCL, l-phenylalanine, l-threonine, l-methionine, and l-tryptophan are all "essential" amino acids, meaning they must be obtained from diet or supplementation; they are not produced by the body.